jaimelias/xy-scale/README.md

 ## Overview

-`xy-scale.js` now focuses on turning already-prepared row objects into flat `X` and `Y` arrays for training or production use.
+`xy-scale.js` turns row objects into flat `X` and `Y` arrays for training or production use.
+Feature values must be finite numbers.
+Scaling is optional: `scaling: 'zscore'` fits statistics on training features and applies those same statistics to test or production features.

-The library no longer scales values internally.
-Your `arrObj` input, or the objects returned by your callbacks, should already contain the numeric or boolean values you want to feed into a model.

 ## Installation